-Stopping
+Manual Stopping

-Reduce the throttle speed slowly, and allow the engine to idle briefly before switching the HAND-OFF-AUTO switch to 'OFF'.
+In the manual mode, reduce the throttle speed slowly, and allow the engine to idle briefly before shutting down the engine.

-If the application involves a high discharge

-head, gradually close the discharge throttling valve before stopping the pump.
+If the application involves a high discharge head, gradually close the discharge throttling valve before stopping the pump.